dart-lang/sdk/pkg/front_end/lib/src/fasta/parser/parser.md

 # Uses of peek in the parser

-  * In parseTypedef, the parser uses peekAfterNominalType to select between old style and new style.

-  * In parseClassOrNamedMixinApplication, the parser uses peekAfterNominalType to select between named mixin application or class declaration.

   * In parseClass, the parser uses peekAfterNominalType to select between a mixin application and a regular extends.